xissy/gclient/gclient/README.txt

         the local working directory *not* check out and update specific components, or to sync the local working-directory copy of a given component to a different specific revision, or a branch, or the head of a tree.
+It can also be used to append new entries that do not exist in the "DEPS" file.

 Within each checked-out solution, gclient expects to find a file named "DEPS" which defines the different component pieces of